 The contagion begins its sweep, commuting with workers from farm to farm.
 It seems like a local problem at first, but eventually crosses borders and oceans to engulf the whole world.
 This contagion, Fusarium Wilt Tropical Race 4 (TR4), may cause a mass extinction.
 Luckily this pandemic isn’t coming for us humans.
 Instead, it is targeting our favorite fruit: TR4 is on course to wipe out the Cavendish banana.

 This is significant.
-Bananas are the most commonly eaten fruit in the world, and 99% of the bananas sold internationally are Cavendish.
-All together, we humans feast on 50 million tonnes of Cavendish every year, the fruit of some 5 billion tropical trees.
+Bananas are the most commonly eaten fruit in the world, and 99% of the bananas sold internationally are Cavendish cultivars.
+All together, we humans feast on 80 million tonnes of Cavendish a year, the fruit of some 5 billion tropical trees.
 The next time you slice a Cavendish onto your cereal or blitz it into a smoothie, savor it while you can.
 The banana as we know it may soon be history.
 On the upside, a better, tastier banana may take its place.

 The culprit was identified eventually: TR4, a fungus living in the soil, persisting there for decades, impervious to chemical sprays.
 It soon spread to surrounding nations: China, Australia, and the Philippines, before travelling up through Central Asia as far as Turkey, likely hitching a ride on contaminated farm equipment and workers’ boots.
 In 2013 it reached Africa, where it was discovered on a farm in Mozambique.
 Last year, it finally hit the motherlode, reaching Latin America — the world’s biggest banana exporter — leading Colombia to declare a “phytosanitary emergency.”